justusthane/justusthane.github.io/tech/paloalto-ca-cert/index.md

 ## Questions?
 Comments?
 [Email me!](mailto:jg@justus.ws)

 [^1]: If this doesn't work, make sure your user account has permissions on the Subordinate CA certificate template.
-Open mmc.exe on the CA, go to File -> Add/Remove Snapins, and choose the Certificate Templates snap-in.
-Check the permissions on the *Subordinate CA* template.
+Open mmc.exe on the CA, go to File -> Add/Remove Snap-in, and choose the Certificate Templates snap-in.
+Check the permissions on the *Subordinate Certification Authority* template.